T-mobile throttling bandwidth

 To provide the best possible experience for the most possible customers on T-Mobile-branded plans, we implement network management practices on a content-agnostic basis, such as caching less data, prioritizing data usage, and video optimization.
 These practices do not discriminate against offerings that might compete against those offered by T-Mobile or any T-Mobile affiliate on the basis of such competition.

-If T-Mobile discriminates against specific types or sources of data, or if it restricts torrenting or streaming to alleviate network congestion, then a VPN can help.
+If T-Mobile discriminates against specific types or sources of data or restricts torrenting or streaming to alleviate network congestion, a VPN can help.

 But if you’ve exceeded your data cap, then a VPN won’t help.
 The total amount of data transferred will pretty much remain the same whether you’re connected to a VPN or not, and all that data is still sent through T-Mobile’s network.